mhausenblas/right-size-guide/docs/examples.md

-In this section we show how to apply `rsg` findings in the context of container orchestrators or other related environments, such as serverless compute engines..
+In this section we show how to apply `rsg` findings in the context of container orchestrators or other related environments, such as serverless compute engines.

 ### Kubernetes